Conformal transformations of the pseudo-Riemannian metric of a homogeneous pair: Warped products

 \subsection{The special case of the case $\dim X=1$}

 In this subsection, we assume that $I= \R_{>0}$ for simplicity and the pseudo-Riemannian metric $g$ is of the form (\ref{eq:def gw}).
 This assumption is useful in Section \ref{sec:hp}.
-Then we study the sectional curvature, the geodesics and the metric completion.
+Assuming this, we can solve many of differential equations in previous subsections explicitly and study the sectional curvature, the geodesics and the metric completion in more detail.

+In addition, if we set $k=1$ and $w(r)=1$ in (\ref{eq:def gw}), $g=g(w)$ is a cylindrical pseudo-Riemannian metric.
+If we set $k=1$ and $w(r)=r^2$ in (\ref{eq:def gw}), $g=g(w)$ is a conical pseudo-Riemannian metric.
+Thus this assumption also provides a framework for the unified treatment of these geometrically important examples.